Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory

-We will now prove Theorem \ref{tarski}.
-We could proceed by repeating the standard soundness and completeness proof within $\BZFC$, but here we will take a short-cut by recalling the fact that $\BS$ is sound and complete with respect to T/F-semantics (Lemma \ref{completeness}), and showing how T/F-models can be ``simulated'' by Tarski models and vice versa, which seems to be an interesting phenomenon in its own right.
+\end{Remark} We will now prove Theorem \ref{tarski}.
+While this could be done by a classical soundness and completeness proof within $\BZFC$, here we will take a short-cut by recalling that $\BS$ is sound and complete with respect to T/F-semantics (Lemma \ref{completeness}), arguing that this fact remains true also when adapted to $\PZFC$, and then showing that T/F-models can be `simulated' by Tarski models, and vice versa.
+This `simulation' principle seems to be an interesting phenomenon in its own right.